juliancwirko/generator-zf5/README.md

 - always verify what 'grunt bower-install' injects
 - You must look aut where you initialize your project.
 It is better to not initialize your projec in a subfolder next to .yo-rc.json because your files will land here and not in your subfolder from where you are initializing project
 - if you use Compass.. place your mixin includes after Foundation scss partials - [more info](https://github.com/juliancwirko/generator-zf5/issues/18) (by default they are in _appstyles.scss)
-- if you use Jade templating remember to place at least header.jade and footer.jade in main app folder - this is needed for bower install injections

 You can test it and tell me please if something is not working.